marwhals/kafka-reference/KafkaConnect.md

 ## Kafka Connect - Concepts
 - Kafka Connect Cluster has multiple loaded Connectors
 - -- Each connector is a re-usable piece of code (java jars)
-- -- There are many open source connectors available....would be wise to use them
+- -- There are many open source connectors available, generally speaking it would be wise to use them
 - Connectors + User Configurations => Tasks
 - -- A task is linked to a connector configuration
 - -- A job configuration may spawn multiple tasks